 “Like it or not, even the best surgeons have patients who are unhappy with their results.
 The trick to avoiding this is through patient education and me giving you the personal time you need so I can truly understand your objectives.
 Together we will then make the best decisions for you and give you the best chance that you’ll love your result.”

-I have wanted breast augmentation for years and I hadn’t found a dr who I was sure about.
+I have wanted breast augmentation for years and I hadn’t found a doctor who I was sure about.
 My friend had recommended Dr. Newman.
 He is very knowledgeable, professional, took his time discussing the procedure and what it was I wanted.
 Dr. Scott Newman made me feel very comfortable and I knew right then and there he was going to do my surgery.
 I am so happy with the outcome of my surgery, he and his staff are absolutely wonderful and took great care of me!
 I really appreciate everything they did to make me feel comfortable and look great.
 I highly recommend him and his staff for others who are interested in having breast augmentation.
 He is the best and a great surgeon!Stefania7

 Where is the incision for breast implants?